Assistant Professor of Ethics of Technology (Tenure Track)

 The Department of Values, Technology and Innovation (VTI) focuses on the value dimension of comprehensive engineering, the overarching research theme of the Faculty of Technology, Policy and Management (TPM).
 It uniquely comprises philosophers, economists and risk scholars.
 It studies how to develop and diffuse responsible technological innovations that reflect deeply held social and moral values.
 The department is one of the largest groups in the world studying value aspects, economics and risks for a wide range of sociotechnical systems.
 The department plays a leading role nationally and internationally in research in responsible innovation and design for values.

 The Ethics and Philosophy of Technology section is one of three sections within the VTI Department.
 The section plays a central role worldwide in research on ethics and philosophy of technology.
 The section participates in the 4TU.Centre for Ethics and Technology, a world-leading centre in the ethics of technology.
 The research of the section covers a broad spectrum, ranging from applied research in collaboration with engineering scholars, experimental and empirical ethics in collaboration with social scientists, and foundational research in meta-ethics, risk theory, methodology, ontology and philosophy of science, technology and design.
-The ethics research programme focuses specifically on design for values, risk ethics, and responsible innovation.
+The ethics research program focuses specifically on design for values, risk ethics, and responsible innovation.